Sport in Milton Keynes: Rugby World Cup 2015

 On 8 October 2012, the organisers of the 2015 Rugby World Cup announced that the Stadium was one of seventeen to be short-listed for detailed appraisal, leading to the final choice of twelve stadiums to be announced in March 2013 It was announced as a venue for the 2015 Rugby World Cup on 2 May, and with the venue capacity to expand to 32,000, it hosted 3 fixtures.

 Skiing, Snowboarding & Tobogganing

 Milton Keynes is home to the Xscape indoor ski slope, which means it has snowmaking facilities and is therefore not a dry ski slope.

 Sky diving

 The Airkix indoor sky diving facility is located at Xscape.

 Swimming

 There are a number of pools in the Borough, with a competition pool at Stantonbury.
 The performance swimming club is City of Milton Keynes SC.

 Table tennis

 Table Tennis is thriving in Milton Keynes, which has one of the largest leagues in the UK.
 With a league that currently boasts over 60 teams and a state of the art, purpose-built Table Tennis Centre in Kingston, which many England ranked players like to call their home venue, the scene is well served.

 Other club venues in the league include Greenleys, Newport Pagnell, Woburn Sands, Stony Stratford and the Open University, amongst others.

-T'ai Chi

-There is a T'ai chi club based at the Open University.